 1. Interview a beneficiary.

 Best-case scenario is to interview someone whose life has gotten better because they experienced your nonprofit.
-That’s why people volunteer for and donate to any cause: to create change.
+That’s why people volunteer for and donate to any cause: to create change in someone’s life.
 So, start with a real person for whom donors made help possible.

 If you’re with a homeless shelter, interview someone who got on the path toward self-sufficiency after interacting with your organization.
-If you’re with a community art center, find an artist who can now pursue a lifelong dream.
+If you’re with a community art center, find an artist who can now pursue a lifelong dream, thanks to donor support.
 If your agency protects the environment, talk to people who have lived in a polluted one.
 You get the idea.

 2. Do your homework.